Oneirophobia is the Fear of Dreams and is a relatively rare phobia.

-Everybody dreams as a part of the normal sleep cycle (although not eveybody recalls their dreams) but there is zero evidence that they are anything other than the brain ‘organising’ information.
+Everybody dreams as a part of the normal sleep cycle (although not eveybody recalls their dreams) but there is no evidence that they are anything other than the brain ‘organising’ information.

 Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Oneirophobia knows only too well that the Anxiety that they experience is real enough.

 We completely understand this here at TranceForm Psychology and will treat you and your Oneirophobia seriously.

 The majority of people who do suffer with Oneirophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
 This is why simply being told to “snap out of it” rarely produces a solution!